mppnet/frontend/docs/protocol.md

 #### Properties
 - `"t"`: The server's time when the DM was handled.
 - `"a"`: The message's text.
-- `"sender"`: (Participant info)[#participant-info] for the user who sent the DM.
+- `"sender"`: [Participant info](#participant-info) for the user who sent the DM.
-- `"recipient"`: (Participant info)[#participant-info] for the user who is receiving the DM.
+- `"recipient"`: [Participant info](#participant-info) for the user who is receiving the DM.
 This will usually be a client's own participant, unless the user is a moderator and can see other user's DMs.
 #### Example
 ```json
 {